-A Customs import bond is a financial guaranty between the Insurance/Surety company issuing the Customs bond, Importer of Record and Customs & Border Protection (CBP).
-Most Customs bonds filed are Activity Code 1 – Import Bonds.
+A Customs import bond is a financial guarantee between the Insurance/Surety company issuing the Customs bond, Importer of Record and Customs & Border Protection (CBP).
 U.S. Customs requires all importers to file an Import Bond in order to clear their entries, even if the goods are duty free.
 The Import Bond guarantees U.S. Customs they will collect all import duties, taxes, fines or penalties, if not from the importer then from the insurance/surety company who issued the customs bond.

 How is my import bond used?